danielmansson/Unity.Mathematics.FixedPoint/readme.md

 The easiest way to iterate on this package is to clone this repository and [the test project](https://github.com/danielmansson/Unity.Mathematics.FixedPoint.TestProject) side-by-side and open the test project in Unity.
 This resolves the required dependencies (Unity.Mathematics) and makes the test runner available.

+## Example project

+A simple example project can be found [here](https://github.com/danielmansson/Unity.Mathematics.FixedPoint.Example).
+It contains two side-by-side simulations, one using a floating point implementation and the other using fixed point.

 ## Missing features

 Unity.Mathematics.FixedPoint is not feature complete yet.
 This is missing: